OUR MISSION

 This is done through role play, self-expression, open discussion, and student creativity.
 Participants also learn about self-control and keeping calm though breathing, relaxation techniques, ways to cope with stress like journaling, self-growth, martial arts psychological defense tactics, and developing emotional self-awareness.

 Anti-ageism Workshops for Students – So you’re an elder?
 Who cares?
 We do!
 Of course, only in a good way.
 You should have all the rights afforded to anyone else.
 No one should look at you and think “boomer” or “old-timer.”
+That’s unfair.
+We believe that educating the public is the route to go in changing all this.

 Is Assertiveness Aggressiveness?
 No way!